paulipa/sico-wiki/rules-and-requirements.md

 - Language partner

 ## Blue Partner
-A flexible partnership level that uses blue standing to limit pvp engagements and to identify other community members.
+A flexible partnership level that uses blue standing to limit PvP engagements and to identify other community members.

 ### Perks
 - Eligible for base services